DSC-UTDallas/explore-ml/README.md

 ## TrackIT

 ExploreML uses TrackIT, a product by ACM Development, to deliver our workshops.
-You can acccess step-by-step workshop content at any point at http://trackit.acmutd.co/ using the following codes (case sensitive):
+You can acccess step-by-step workshop content at any point at https://trackit.acmutd.co/ using the following codes (case sensitive):
 - "Intro To Python"
 - "Linear Regression"
+- "Logistic Regression"

 ## Repo structure